 In the past, FAQ pages have been treated like a non-important essential—if that even makes sense.
 You know you should have an FAQ page (everyone does, right?), but you haven’t really put much time into making it something beyond a list of questions and answers.

-Now that Google is displaying Featured Snippets at the very top of search results, and voice search is gaining in popularity, your FAQ page is key to higher visibility.
+Now that Google is displaying Featured Snippets at the very top of search results, and voice search is gaining in popularity, your FAQ page is key to higher visibility and an essential SEO strategy.
 If you’re trying to think back to the last time you’ve touched your FAQ page and can’t remember, don’t worry!
 There are steps you can take to optimize the page and help it rank higher in search.